hackforla/peopledepot/docs/how-to/add-model-and-api-endpoints.md

 1. `VARCHAR` can be either `CharField` or `TextField`.
    1. `CharField` has a `max_length`, which makes it useful for finite length text data.
 We're going default to giving them `max_length=255` unless there's a better value like `max_length=2` for state abbreviation.
    1. `TextField` doesn't have a maximum length, which makes it ideal for large text fields such as `description`.
 1. Try to add the relationships to non-existent models, but comment them out.
 Another developer will complete them when they go to implement those models.
-See [relationships guide](model-relationships.md) for explanations of how to define relationships.
 1. Always override the `__str__` function to output something more meaningful than the default.
 It lets us do a quick test of the model by calling `str([model])`.
 It's also useful for the admin site model list view.

 ### Run migrations to generate database migration files